StevenTammen/bibledocs.org/content/settings.md

 <!-- As explained at [/about-the-site/#step-bible-app-embedded-windows](/about-the-site/#step-bible-app-embedded-windows), --> This site offers the option of viewing most verse quotations in embedded windows from a Bible software application.
 This allows for a lot of advanced functionality (built right into the webpages of this site), but it does add some complexity that some people may not want.
 For this reason, this site also offers a simpler option where verse quotations appear as plain text.

-While you can always go back and forth between these two display options using the page level link found in the menu sidebar, most users will probably mostly be interested in having the same display preference active across pages.
+While you can always go back and forth between these two display options using the page-level link found in the menu sidebar, most users will probably mostly be interested in having the same display preference active across pages.
 For this reason, you can set the display option here globally, and all pages across the site will then default to your chosen scripture display setting.

 <div id="scriptureDisplayContainer" class="settingsContainer">
 	<div id="scriptureDisplayDisplay"></div>